When Are CT Scans, MRIs, and X-rays Used?

 While a physical examination can tell your doctor a great deal about your health, there are times when it is essential to take a closer look.
 Thanks to the incredible advancements in modern medical technology, doctors have the power to see far beneath the surface.

-High-tech diagnostic imaging tests such as Computed Tomography (CT) scans, Magnetic Resonance Imaging (MRI), and x-rays have transformed medicine.
+High-tech diagnostic imaging tests such as Computed Tomography (CT) scans, Magnetic Resonance Imaging (MRI), and X-rays have transformed medicine.
 These common examinations have greatly improved our ability to treat and prevent health conditions of all kinds.
-But, what exactly are CT scans, MRIs, and x-rays?
-How do medical professionals decide which is the best type of test, and what is it like to undergo one of these exams?
+But, what exactly are CT scans, MRIs, and X-rays?
+How do medical specialists decide which is the more effective type of test, and what is it like to undergo one of these exams?

 To help you understand what to expect at your next appointment and give you a better insight into the choices that your doctor is making for your health, let’s take a closer look at diagnostic imaging tests.

-CT scans, MRIs, and x-rays are all imagining scans.
-They allow a medical professional to strategically zoom in on a particular part of your body and see what is going on inside.
-From broken bones to tumours to disease detection to diagnosing shoulder dislocation, these scans are utilised by healthcare professionals to look for potential conditions on a level that would have been unheard of not so many years ago.
+CT scans, MRIs, and X-rays are all imagining scans.
+They allow a medical specialist to strategically zoom in on a particular part of your body and see what is going on inside.
+From broken bones to tumours to disease detection to diagnosing shoulder dislocation, these scans are utilised by healthcare specialists to look for potential conditions on a level that would have been unheard of not so many years ago.
 These are invaluable tools at every stage from detection to treatment to recovery.

 When you arrive at your doctor’s office on the day of your test, you’ll find that the X-rays and CT scans are done in a few minutes.
 Meanwhile, MRIs can take anywhere from 15 minutes to a couple of hours, depending on the specific type of scan being done.
 All of these tests are painless, however, and an important part of your health journey.